teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 :::

 ::: {.cell .markdown}
-## Claims by the authors:
+## Introduction

+Warm starting and cold starting are two different ways of initializing the weights of a neural network before training. <b>Cold starting</b> means starting with random weights, while <b>warm starting</b> means starting with weights copied from a previously trained model.
+In our context the model is previously trained on a subset of the same dataset.

+Updating datasets over time can be a costly endeavor, making it impractical to retrain models from scratch each time.
+Therefore, warm-starting becomes crucial as it allows leveraging pre-trained weights on a subset of the data, significantly reducing the time and resources required for training.
+By utilizing warm-starting, models can be efficiently adapted to incorporate new data without incurring the high computational expenses associated with starting from scratch.
+:::

+::: {.cell .markdown}
+## Primary Claims:
 The original paper makes several claims that can be classified as either quantitative or qualitative.
 Read the following claims carefully to be able to conduct the right experiment.

-***
-:::

-::: {.cell .markdown}

-<p style="color: darkblue; font-size: 16px;"> Warm starting and cold starting are two different ways of initializing the weights of a neural network before training. <b>Cold starting</b> means starting with random weights, while <b>warm starting</b> means starting with weights copied from a previously trained model.
-In our context the model is previously trained on a subset of the same dataset.</p>

 ***
 :::